We mock what we don’t understand. Or at least I do.

-There are currently six cats that reside at the house, interacting with customers and doing cat things.
+There were about half a dozen cats residing at the house when we visited, interacting with customers and doing cat things.
 And yes, you may pet them, with clean hands of course.

-So what can you expect when you enter the Cat House or do a little cat shopping online?
+So what can you expect when you enter the Cat House or if you wish to do a little cat shopping online?